andrewhowdencom/website/site/content/resume.rst

 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

-Now part of the standard workflow, lints are run as part of code review, and issues highlighted (and generally solved) before a human reviwer inspects the work.
+Now part of the standard workflow, lints are run as part of code review, and issues highlighted (and generally solved) before a human reviewer inspects the work.
 This reduces the nitpicking associated with code review, and provides some clear standards for code style to follow.